-Seanne N. Murray, J.D.
+Seanne N. Murray

 Founder/Chief Attainment Officer

-She practiced law, worked on the institutional side of Wall Street and was recruited to manage large scale entertainment organizations associated with her family’s Motown legacy.
-Ms. Murray has authored several publications including an op ed in the Miami Herald and her first book, The Art of Submission, The Woman’s Guide to Fulfillment, a guide to self-actualization.
+She practiced law, worked on the institutional side of Wall Street, and was recruited to manage large scale entertainment organizations associated with her family’s Motown legacy.
+Ms. Murray has authored several publications including her first book, The Art of Submission, The Woman’s Guide to Fulfillment, a guide to self-actualization and the establishment of a new genre of inspirational content and an op-ed in the Miami Herald.
 She is a co-founder and was an editor of the Political and Civil Rights Law Review at Temple University School of Law and produced and chaired a panel on clean drinking water at Harvard Law School in 2018.
-She’s collaborated with icons including Ted Field, Berry Gordy, Larry King, Jerry Levin and Smokey Robinson.
-Since 2001, following her personal experience on 9/11, she’s been devoted to social impact through media and social enterprise including Stop Stuff to mitigate gun violence, 90 Minutes of Solutions for social change, Chicago 1919, a historical drama announced in Deadline Hollywood, The Ara Initiative for clean water and, now, Attain 9 Global.
-Ms. Murray’s primary focus is building the largest generator of social impact enterprise worldwide.
+She has collaborated with entertainment icons including Ted Field, Berry Gordy, Larry King, Jerry Levin, and Smokey Robinson and received a Gold Record for her work in that capacity.